paolodelia99/jaxfin/README.md

 # TODOs

-- [ ] Separate BS and Black model in two different files
+- [x] Separate BS and Black model in two different files
-- [ ] Add tests
+- [x] Add tests
 - [ ] see if it possible to use some fwd_propagation to calculate the greeks of the european
 - [ ] see where it is possible to jit the `simulate_paths` of UnivariateGBM
-- [ ] use tox for automation stuff
+- [x] use nox for automation stuff
 - [ ] create the package